 Relationship and couples therapy is not restricted to those in pursuit of a happy loving relationship, we sometimes help couples separate amicably, support friends not getting along, or work related relationship issues.

 What to expect from couples counselling

 Initially when you contact us you will be given a choice of either male or female therapist, depending on your personal preference.
 We also offer a two with two couples service (one female, one male).
 For heterosexual couples for example, this helps to balance a male-female element where sometimes one of the couple feels unsupported due to the sex of the therapist.
 Otherwise having two therapists brings an element of modelling to the counselling and allows opportunity for example role play.

-The first session will be free and will involve an initial assessment.
-This first session will give us the opportunity to gather some basic information about you and your presenting issues,and it will also give you the opportunity to ask us any questions.
-We will make recommendations on whether couples counselling is needed or appropriate for the issues that you are bringing, and establish if both parties have ‘good will’ to work on the relationship, for example when one party does not want to resolve the issue, or wants something completely different to the other person – in these cases we often recommend individual one to one psychotherapy.
+The first session is chargeable and we do not offer a free initial with couples, as the work usually starts immediately.
+The first session will involve an assessment about the issues that you are bringing, and we will make recommendations on whether couples counselling is needed or appropriate for your situation, this is largely based on establishing if both parties have ‘good will’ to work on the relationship, for example when one party does not want to resolve the issue, or wants something completely different to the other person – in these cases we often recommend individual one to one psychotherapy.

 Couples counselling sessions are normally normally around 60 – 90 minutes on a weekly or fortnightly basis.